PayThePizzo/Predictive-Analysis-Notes/Theory/8 - COLINEARITY.md

 2. At least one eigenvalue of u is 0.
    1. This is because the determinant of a matrix is the product of its eigenvalues
    2. Again the $\text{det} u = 0$
-3. $u$ is rank deficient, meaning that one or more of its columns (or rows) is equal to a linear combination of the other rows.
+3. $u$ <mark>is rank deficient, meaning that one or more of its columns (or rows) is equal to a linear combination of the other rows</mark>.
    1. When the columns of $X$ are not linearly independent and we cannot use the matrix notation formula above.

-The last explains why we call this problem collinearity: it looks like we have $p$ different predictor variables (**considering as an additional predictor variable the column defining the constant term**), but really some of them are linear combinations of the others, so they don’t add any information.
+The last explains why we call this problem collinearity: it looks like we have $p$ different predictor variables (*considering as an additional predictor variable the column defining the constant term*), but **really some of them are linear combinations of the others, so they don’t add any information**.

 The real number of distinct variables is $q < p$, the column rank of $X$, which is number of linearly independent columns it has.